-- Awards are often smaller and less likely to cover all project costs, and many do not cover indirect costs
+- Awards are often smaller and less likely to cover all project costs, and many don’t cover indirect costs

-- Unless the foundation is large, there may be less support for questions, policies/procedures and fewer opportunities for personal contact and/or site visits
+- Unless the foundation is big, there may be less support for questions, policies/procedures, and fewer opportunities for personal contact and/or site visits

 - Areas of focus may change rapidly, so continual funding may be hard to predict